Alice Levine: Career

 In addition to her broadcast work, Levine co-founded a food and lifestyle brand, Jackson & Levine, with business partner Laura Jackson.
-As a pair, they are the food columnists for Marie Claire, take part in the monthly column, the Food Club with Jackson for Company magazine, and have published a book.
-Levine has designed three blouses for Finery and designed two ranges for Habitat under Jackson & Levine; the first range was a linen collection followed by a ceramics range which sold out within three hours.
+As a pair, they are the food columnists for Company magazine, Elle and Marie Claire, and have published a book, Round to Ours.
+This led to two ranges for Habitat.

 On 15 July 2020, Levine announced that she was leaving Radio 1 after nine years at the station.
 She revealed the news via an Instagram post.
 Her last show was on 9 August 2020 after a series of three farewell shows.
 In August 2020, it was announced that Levine would become curator of a BBC Radio 4 programme The Museum of Curiosity and co-host alongside John Lloyd, its chief host.
 Series 15 of the show aired from September to October 2020.

+Levine presented Levine on Love, a series for the BBC in which she explored the world of modern romance.
+Channel 4 commissioned Sleeping with the Far Right, a film in which Levine lived for a week with a British nationalist.
 In February 2021, Channel 4 announced a new series called Sex Odyssey, which would be presented by Levine.
 Among the producers was documentary maker Louis Theroux.
 Later retitled Sex Actually with Alice Levine, it began airing on 22 September 2021.
 A second series began airing on 27 February 2023.

+Levine has appeared on many comedy shows, including Never Mind the Buzzcocks on BBC2, 8 Out of 10 Cats, Alan Davies: As Yet Untitled for Dave, Room 101, Travel Man with Richard Ayoade, QI, and Would I Lie to You?.
+In 2018, Levine was one of five contestants in the sixth series of the comedy game show Taskmaster.

 In April 2021, Levine began hosting Wondery true crime podcast British Scandal with Matt Forde.
 The series was nominated for Best Entertainment Podcast and won The Spotlight Award at the British Podcast Awards in 2022.

-In June 2021, Very Modern Quests, a role-playing comedy podcast presented by Levine was released as an Audible Original.
-The series featured celebrity participants such as Greg James, Joe Lycett, and Phil Wang.
+In the same year Levine presented Very Modern Quests, a role-playing improv podcast released as an Audible Original.
+The series featured participants such as Greg James, Joe Lycett and Phil Wang.

+In 2024, Levine produced and presented The Price of Paradise, a true story based around 2002 TV show No Going Back.
+She co-founded and runs the Crossed Wires Podcast Festival.

 Awards and nominations

-In 2008, Levine won the National Student Television Award for "Best On-Screen Female".
+Levine won the Music Week Best Music Show Award for her solo weekend show on BBC Radio 1.